Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 You also gain advantage on any Craftsmanship skill checks to grow or harvest plants.

-## Elemental Mastery
+## Cascade

-At level 11, you are intimately familiar with the workings of the element you are attuned to.
-Ignore resistance to the damage type associated with your Domain, and treat immunities to it as if they were only resistance.
-In addition, you gain resistance to this type of damage.
+At level 11, you can use extra energy that you absorb to fuel the strength of your magic.
+Whenever you lose life due to taking damage from your element, gain advantage on the next attack you make before the end of your next turn.

 ## Lay of the Locale

 At level 14, you are able to carefully discern the contents of areas on the other side of solid material.
 When you use your Lay of the Land feature, you may instead choose to gain knowledge about the detailed contents on the other side of a wall, floor or ceiling.
 You can detect creatures, objects and the general geometry up to 24 tiles away, clearly seeing the shapes that they form but gaining no other information.

-## Energy Buffer

-At level 15, you learn how to carefully come down from incredible highs through carefully buffering the energy to be dealt with later.
-At the end of each turn, you may choose how much to reduce your Energy by, to a minimum of half your current Energy (rounded down like usual).

 ## Speak for the Land